Becoming a Real Estate Agent: Qualities that Sell

-Work with a Team
+5. Work with a Team of Experienced Realtors

 Some of the team members might be better at specific things like technology, marketing, paperwork, etc so don’t be afraid to utilize their skills, and ask for help.

 As a real estate agent, you’re involved in one the most important transactions of an individual’s life, handling crucial legal documents and personal information.
 This leaves you exposed to potential lawsuits.

 Professional Liability: As a real estate agent, a vital aspect of your job is giving advice to your clients, but if your advice results in a financial loss for your client they could sue you.
 Professional Liability insurance will help protect you from these claims by cover legal expenses and settlements.